jonjlee/jmxstat/README.md

     jmxstat supports these arguments:

     host:port            Host and port of the JMX enabled process to connect to

     mbean-attributes     Space separated list of mbean names and attributes to query in the following format:

                             mbeanDomain:mbeanKey=mbeanValues,...[mbeanAttribute1[.field],...]

+    --contention         Render blockedCount and blockedTime for all threads. blockedCount is the total number of times threads blocked to enter or reenter a monitor. blockedTime is the teim elapsed in milliseconds for all threads blocked to enter or reenter a monitor.

+    --disable-contention Disable the blocked time monitoring activated by the --contention options

+    --performGC          Perform a full GC

     interval             Pause _interval_ seconds between each query

+    count                Select count records at interval second intervals

 EXAMPLES